CosbyCD/Data-Driven-Proposal-Analysis/README.md

 How to Use
 To interact with this project, navigate to the "instruction.md" file in the Git repository.
-This document provides step-by-step instructions on accessing the data, executing queries, and gaining insights from the analysis.
+This document provides step-by-step instructions on accessing the data, executing queries and gaining insights from the analysis.

 Key Features
 ///